Why You Should Be Journaling and 6 Tips to Get You Started

 Writing in a reflective journal allows you to describe and reflect on both positive and negative events that have an impact on you.
 What makes this style of journaling different from other types of journaling is that it gives you the privacy, space, and freedom to reflect on your thought processes on a deeper level.

-When writing down your current thoughts, you’ll be able to identify where you are right now and what you need to change in order to move forward.
+When writing down your current thoughts, you're able to identify where you are right now and what you need to change in order to move forward.
 Reflective journaling helps you to understand the world you’re operating in and often gives you creative solutions to the problems you’re facing.

 The Benefits of Reflective Journaling